SharkSnack/shiren-4/content/guides/identifying-items.md

 It's faster to name known unidentified items by selecting the name from the item book. (<span class="blueText">Book</span> command)<br/>If you find a shop, the standard approach is to name unknown unidentified items based on their price.<br/>For this example, say you have 3 scrolls worth 800 Gitan:

-- First scroll → 8A
+- First scroll → 8A or 8
 - Second scroll → 8B or 88
 - Third scroll → 8C or 888